dusanmlynarcikdev/pro-plan-api/README.md

 - **API Docs:** http://localhost/docs

 ## 🎯 About the Project
-This project was created to demonstrate backend system design and apply architectural principles to build well-structured, maintainable applications.
+A reference project demonstrating backend system design and implementation.

 ## 🧑‍💼 Author